-- Similarly, change 'layer1' to 'layer2' or 'layer3' in calls to reflection (...) and plot section (...). - 3.
-Explore the resulting models, possibly by changing the picking done in model1.m.
+- Similarly, change 'layer1' to 'layer2' or 'layer3' in calls to reflection (...) and plot section (...). - Evaluate whether plotting is successful.
+For example, if a cross-section subplot is empty or not showing all the expected reflecting boundaries, check whether the corresponding plot(layer...) commands are present and correct. - When plotting individual scattering points (particularly in questions 5 and 6 below), the plotting style should be changed to using symbols.
+For example, parameter 'g+' in plot(...) means plotting scattering points using plus symbols. - 3.
+(25%) Explore the resulting models, possibly by changing the picking done in model1.m.
 Try creating deeper reflectors in layer2 and layer3, structures with steeper dips or sharper corners, or constructing a wedge.